Top Headless CMS for Jamstack in 2023

-Agility CMS is probably the only notable Jamstack Headless CMS with built-in sitemap management (see the above video) – this is a huge pro because you can compose pages any way you like, which is essential if you're actively maintaining and updating content for SEO reasons.
+Agility CMS is probably the only notable Jamstack Headless content platforms with built-in sitemap management (see the above video) – this is a huge pro because you can compose pages any way you like, which is essential if you're actively maintaining and updating content for SEO reasons.

 Having a sitemap manager built-in is also immensely beneficial for developers since they don't have to worry about generating hard-coded page paths; in contrast, this allows content editors to compose pages in the sitemap wherever they like.

 Agility is the only content platform in this list that offers all SEO fields built-in (kind of like Yoast with WordPress), which is great if you’re a content editor, content creator, or marketer.
 Surprisingly, other Headless CMS don't have SEO fields built-in.
 Combine this with sitemap and page management and the ability to add structured content to your Jamstack website, and you're well set for SEO just by using one of the Jamstack Next.js starters Agility CMS provides.